Nozomi-Nishiumi/target_tracking_strategy_in_bats/README.md

 ## Note:
 The R script file “sourcecode.R” generates figures and supplemental data to the “results” folder, and and additional data for each session to "experiments" folder by referring to raw data in the “experiments” and “basic_info” folders.
 Thus, it is necessary to maintain the file and folder structure of this dataset.
 The R project file “analysis.Rproj” defines the initial file path to correctly refer to those folders.
-Thus, you should first activate “analysis.Rproj” and then open “sourcecode.R”.
-This R project file works based on the free IDE “RStudio”.
+Therefore, you should first activate “analysis.Rproj” then open “sourcecode.R” there.
+See the next section for the details.

 ## Procedure to run the R script: